What are moving average envelopes?

 How to Identify Overbought and Oversold Levels with Moving Average Envelopes

 There will also be times when the price initially moves above or below an envelope but turns back around.

 This usually happens when the moving average slope is FLAT.When this happens, moving average envelopes can be used to identify overbought and oversold levels.

-When price moves above the upper envelope, this can be considered overbought.
+When the price moves above the upper envelope, this can be considered overbought.

-When price moves below the lower envelope, this can be considered oversold.
+When the price moves below the lower envelope, this can be considered oversold.